- DegreeMaster of Arts (M.A.)

 - Department / Central InstituteDepartment of Business and Economics

-This degree programme is intended for all those with an interest in global economic problems and who seek to develop an understanding of international economic policies, international economic relations, the functioning of the international currency system and intercultural communication.
+This degree programme is intended for all those with an interest in global economic problems and who seek to develop an understanding of international economic policies, international economic relations and the functioning of the international currency system.

-The Master’s degree programme International Economics offers an in-depth exploration of macroeconomic issues and problems with a particular focus on international economic relations.
-The programme will also impart skills in independent academic working, intercultural communication as well as knowledge of at least one foreign language to the level of professional exchange.
+The Master’s degree programme International Economics offers an in-depth exploration of international macroeconomic issues and problems, like global and regional imbalances, macroeconomic instability, inequality and ecological constraints of economic activities.
+The programme will also impart skills in independent academic working and intercultural communication.

 Economic globalization requires an ever-growing number of specialists able to think beyond borders and view the economy in its global context.
-This consecutive degree programme imparts a critical understanding of current debates in economics, including a number of heterodox approaches, and seeking to adopt a pluralist perspective.
+Therefore, this consecutive degree programme imparts a critical understanding of current debates in economics, including a number of heterodox approaches, and is seeking to adopt a pluralist perspective.
 The Master’s degree programme promotes an understanding of international economic contexts and incorporates theoretical controversies, historical developments and up-to-date developments.
 Adopting an interdisciplinary perspective, it seeks to stress the importance of social and political institutions for economic development.

 The graduates of this degree programme hold all the qualifications required to work in state and private organizations, internationally-orientated companies, economic associations and labour unions.
 The degree »Master of Arts« (M.A.) also qualifies its holder for the higher levels of public administration and for national and international doctoral programmes.

 In their first semester, students attend basic courses at the Master's level.
 The second semester allows for a specialisation.
 The third semester is usually dedicated to the final examination in the form of a written Master’s thesis and an oral examination.
 The language of instruction is English.

 Students who have gained less than 210 ECTS in their first degree must acquire the missing credits by completing an internship.
 This extends the regular period of study from three to four semesters.